bscotch/favro-sdk/README.md

 Identifiers can currently be found by using a browser's dev tools in the web-app.
 E.g. by using "Inspect element" on an item shown inside a card, you can find its ID in an HTML element's `id` field (among other attribute fields).

 [Feature reqeust](https://favro.canny.io/feature-requests/p/webhooks-api-custom-fields-visibilityscope-information)

+### Creating Boards

+> 💡 Create boards manually via the app to get all the features you expect from Favro.

+When creating a board via the Favro API, there appears to be no way to have the resulting board work the same way as one created via the app.
+In particular, when creating a kanban board the columns are not linked to a "Status" type Custom Field and there does not seem to be a way to create such a connection after the fact.

+There is also no way to create views using the Favro API.